Blasts near Kabul schools kill at least 6 civilians, hurt 17

 It appeared a suicide bomber blew himself up inside the sprawling compound, which can house up to 1,000 students, witnesses said.
 It wasn’t immediately clear how many children were in the school at the time of the explosion.

-The school is teaching students only until the sixth grade after Afghanistan’s hardline Taliban rulers went back on a promise to allow all girls to attend school.
+The school is teaching students only until grade 6 after Afghanistan’s hard-line Taliban rulers went back on a promise to allow all girls to attend school.

 IS has presented the biggest security challenge to the country’s Taliban rulers, who swept into Kabul last August as the United States ended its 20-year war.

-Associated Press reporters Rahim Faiez and Tameem Akhgar in Islamabad contributed to this report
+Associated Press writers Rahim Faiez and Tameem Akhgar in Islamabad and Geir Moulson in Berlin contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.